Contrast-Security-OSS/docs/content/installation/net/policy/Level2Rules-Introduction.md

 ## Policy File Editing

-The .NET Agent's behavior can be customized by adding your own rules to *customerPolicy.xml*.
-Users can also override rules in the agent's built-in policy by adding a rule with the same method signature to *customerPolicy.xml*.

-The *customerPolicy.xml* file is located in *C:\ProgramData\Contrast.NET\customerPolicy.xml* and this file will not be overwritten during agent updates.
+Customize the .NET Agent's behavior by adding your own rules to the *customerPolicy.xml* file, which is located in *C:\ProgramData\Contrast.NET\customerPolicy.xml*.
+You can also override rules in the agent's built-in policy by adding a rule with the same method signature to the *customerPolicy.xml* file.
+This file won't be overwritten during agent updates.